-- o Answers all parts of the question completely with relevant information. - o Well-written answer conveys meaning clearly. - o Includes or refers to relevant evidence, concrete examples. - o Shows evidence of thoughtful consideration of the question and the issues relevant to it. - o Response indicates that the unit followed directions and suggestions on the Form and in the "Completing the Forms" section of the Handbook.

-• Overall:

-- o Responses indicate that the unit followed Handbook directions and suggestions with respect to the planning and program review process; for example: - Broad participation and consensus, documented on the Forms - Departmental discussions of significant issues - Adherence to the planning and program review schedule - Overall, makes a persuasive case that the program is maintaining or increasing its strengths and addressing its weaknesses.
+- Includes or refers to relevant evidence, concrete examples. - Shows evidence of thoughtful consideration of the question and the issues relevant to it. - Response indicates that the unit followed directions and suggestions on the Form and in the "Completing the Forms" section of the Handbook. - Overall: - Responses indicate that the unit followed Handbook directions and suggestions with respect to the planning and program review process; for example: - Broad participation and consensus, documented on the Forms - Departmental discussions of significant issues - Adherence to the planning and program review schedule - Overall, makes a persuasive case that the program is maintaining or increasing its strengths and addressing its weaknesses.

-Guidance for Committee members in applying both rubrics consistently is provided.
-The P&PRC provides written feedback on program review document quality to every unit, which is expected to improve that quality in subsequent cycles.
-The Committee also provides a summary spreadsheet of document quality rubric results to all units and the President (see documents 01.17.01-01.17.04).
-A similar rubric was developed for annual planning documents, but the Committee did not use it in 2009-10 because the heavy time demands associated with evaluating program reviews precluded it.
-The P&PRC has decided to use the annual planning document rubric in a different way in future cycles; see below.
+A similar rubric is used for annual planning documents, and guidance for Committee members in applying both rubrics consistently is provided.
+The P&PRC provides written feedback on document quality to every unit, which is expected to improve that quality in subsequent cycles.
+The Committee also provides a summary spreadsheet of document quality rubric results to all units and the President.

 The substance of each program review and annual planning submission is the unit's evaluation of its performance based on quantitative and qualitative measures of effectiveness and on its reflections about itself.
 The questions each unit must answer for program review are set forth on the Program Review Form, and explained more fully in the Handbook.
 All units must describe their purposes, services, and clientele.
 They must also report the results of their assessment of outcomes: Student Learning Outcomes (SLOs) in instruction and some support services, and Service Area Outcomes (SAOs) in noninstructional departments.
 Some additional standard measures are specified by the Committee for instructional programs (e.g., course retention and success, WSCH per FTEF), but each unit is required to articulate its own definition of effectiveness, and to identify and apply measures to gauge it.
 It then has the opportunity to interpret the results, and to reflect on their implications for program and service improvement.
 It also reports on what is going well, and what is not going well, with respect to areas such as the SLO/SAO cycle and its results, curriculum, scheduling, alternative modes of delivery, partnerships, best practices, efficiency in using resources, group dynamics (including working relationships and leadership), and innovations.
 Each unit is required to look forward three years, share its vision of that future, and indicate how it contributes to the College's mission.
-It also prepares goals, objectives, and resource requests in the Three-Year Action Plan, as described above.
-Representatives of every unit that submits a program review are invited to a Committee meeting to answer clarifying questions and ask questions of their own (see document 01.18.01).
+Representatives of every unit that submits a program review are invited to a Committee meeting to answer clarifying questions and ask questions of their own.

-The list of annual planning questions is shorter, and focuses on significant changes in the program, recent results of effectiveness measures, program progress over the past year, the status of last year's goals and objectives, and an update of the Three-Year Action Plan (see document 01.19.01).
+The list of annual planning questions is shorter, and focuses on significant changes in the program, recent results of effectiveness measures, program progress over the past year, the status of last year's goals and objectives, and an update of the Three-Year Action Plan.

 Based on the documents submitted for the full program review, the P&PRC evaluates the health of each instructional program, and the effectiveness of each noninstructional program, based on specific criteria contained in the applicable rubric.
-For example, the instructional program health rubric for 2009-10 contained a three-point anchored scale for each of 10 variables-half of which were directly related to student learning and success-with space for comments:
+For example, the instructional program health rubric for 2009-10 contained a three-point anchored scale for each of 10 variables, with space for comments: